atom-box/tatll/posts/saludarity.md

 # Salud-arity

-We were formed in 2025 as a weekly brainstorming group motivating each other to say no, building people-powered resistance to authoritarianism.
-We meet every Wednesday at 7pm at Garth's Brew Bar in Madison Wisconsin, one block north of Trader Joe's.
+This was a weekly brainstorming group that met for a few weeks in 2025 at Garth's Brew Bar in Madison Wisconsin, one block north of Trader Joe's.
+In case we ever revive it I am leaving the rest of this page as-is.

 ## Our meetup